estiens/world_cup_json/README.md

 --

 Note: FIFA is now using much more JS that they were 4 years ago to hide and show information.
 I'll try to make sure as the tournament goes on that things like penalties are showing up correctly.
 As always, this runs on a scraper.
 Changes to HTML structure or banning the IP address it is scraping from could break it at any time.
 PRs welcome.

-FIFA has changed their HTML structure from all previous tournaments.
-I can surmise how all results and goals show up, but I'm not yet sure about events (cards, subs, etc).
-I will try to have this working within 24 hours of the first match being played, and add any extra information they are displaying this time.

 # ABOUT